 Then there’s the vengeance factor.
 The person who insists on receiving $30 and thus rejects an offer of $20 loses that money, of course, but has pleasure of inflicting an even greater loss on the Allocator who proposed that split.

 Note that we started this analysis from the Recipient’s point of view.
 That’s partly because the Recipient has a choice to make.
-But it’s also because the Allocator’s decision should be informed by their assessment of what the Recipient is likely to do.
+But it’s also because the Allocator’s own decision should be informed by their assessment of what a Recipient is likely to do.
 It’s possible, of course, that some Allocators may be similarly concerned with fairness and not want to think of themselves as greedy.
 As a result, they may give a quarter, a third, or even half of the amount to the other side.

 - The more that the Allocator offers, the greater chance the Recipient will accept it; but